Mountain gorilla species:

 Mountain gorillas generally live in groups of several females with their young and usually one dominant adult male – known as a ‘silverback’ because of the patch of silver hair on his back and hips.

 The main threat to gorillas is people and the associated increasing pressure on the gorilla's habitat.
 With so few individuals in the wild the mountain gorilla is listed as critically endangered.
 The good news is, their numbers have recently been rising.
 It’s not too late for us to protect our mighty mountain cousins.

-Mountain gorillas are found in just two isolated groups – one in the Virunga volcanoes – spanning the borders of Rwanda, Uganda and the Democratic Republic of the Congo (DRC), and one in Bwindi Impenetrable National Park in Uganda, contiguous with DRC’s Sarambwe Nature Reserve.
+Mountain gorillas live in just two isolated groups – one in the Virunga volcanoes – spanning the borders of Rwanda, Uganda and the Democratic Republic of the Congo (DRC), and one in Bwindi Impenetrable National Park in Uganda, contiguous with DRC’s Sarambwe Nature Reserve.

-They’re found in high-altitude forests, where they mainly eat leaves and shoots.
+Wild mountain gorillas are found in high-altitude montane and bamboo forested habitats, where they mainly eat leaves and shoots.

 Why mountain gorillas are so important